 This is a powerful strategy because it means you no longer need to start from cold at all.
 Continuing a job is much easier than starting one.
 And that’s particularly true, seeing as the brain doesn’t like leaving work unfinished; you might even find yourself itching to tick that project off your to-do list so that the matter is “closed.”

 Think about what you’re doing beforehand

 One of the best tips I’ve heard recently comes from the YouTube channel Better Ideas.
-The tip is to think about what you’re doing prior to the work you need to do, and how this might affect your level of arousal.
+The tip is to think about what you’re doing before the work you need to do and how this might affect your level of arousal.

 You can find the full video below: